-PRESICE4Q - Personalised Medicine by Predictive Modeling in Stroke for better Quality of Life
+PRESICE4Q - Personalised Medicine by Predictive Modelling in Stroke for better Quality of Life

 With PRECISE4Q we set out to minimise the burden of stroke both for the individual and for society.
 To that end we will create multi-dimensional data-driven predictive simulation computer models.
 This will - for the first time - enable personalised stroke treatment and address the needs of the patient in the stage of the disease (1.
 Prevention, 2.
 Acute treatment, 3.
 Rehabilitation, 4.
 Reintegration).
 Stroke is one of the most severe medical problems with far-reaching public health and socio-economic impact and will gather momentum in an ageing society.
 We will integrate heterogeneous input data from multidisciplinary sources: genomics/microbiomics, biochemical data; imaging data including mechanistic biophysiological models of brain perfusion/function; social, lifestyle and gender data; economic and worklife data.
 Data will be collected over a patient’s life and the models will enable the patient to report wellbeing, outcome and quality of life.
 PRECISE4Q will output different decision support systems depending on the life stage the patient is in.
 We will enable the user to optimise prevention and treatment strategies can be optimized optimised over time.
 Coping strategies will be provided and well-being as well as reintegration into social life and work.
 The predictive capability and clinical precision of PRECISE4Q will be validated with real clinical data generated by 1. prospective clinical studies and by 2. retrospective analyses of big data-sets such as health registries, cohort studies, health insurance data and electronic health records.
 PRECISE4Q will have a clinically measurable and sustainable impact and will lead to better understanding of risk, health and resilience factors.
 It will allow to measure impact of interventions on different scales and in different stages in a patient’s life.
 In contrast to current schematic therapy guidelines, PRECISE4Q will support the patient throughout his life-long journey by personalised strategies for his or her individual and specific needs.

 druggable-MI-genes - Utilising myocardial infarction genes for better treatment